codeforamerica/recordtrac/readme/redeploy.md

 `LOGO_ON_WHITE_URL`, `LOGO_ON_BLACK_URL` are used across the site but appear blank if none are supplied.
 The "LOGO_ON_WHITE" is used for general in-page representation, primarily the landing page.
 The "LOGO_ON_BLACK" is used for the navbar.
 We recommend using an image with a transparent background.
 While these logos are not technically required, it is strongly encouraged as they help communicate this application is an official agency website.

 * **Default point of contact**:
-`DEFAULT_OWNER_EMAI`L will be the person that gets contacted about new requests if a department is not selected by the requester, or if no liaisons information is supplied to the application.
+`DEFAULT_OWNER_EMAIL` will be the person that gets contacted about new requests if a department is not selected by the requester, or if no liaisons information is supplied to the application.
 It is a required field.

 * **Default point of contact's title**:
 `DEFAULT_OWNER_REASON` gets displayed as the reason a request was routed to the default point of contact, and can be simply set to that staff's title/ position within the agency.